When should you feed your animal?

 How long do I need to feed a supplement to see a change?

 It can take 45-60 days to see a true change from nutrition.
-There are products that are designed for “instant gratification” like using Vita Charge® Paste or Vita Charge Liquid Boost® to stimulate intake quickly during stress, however we recommend giving any supplement at least 30 days to start to see a long-term change.
+There are products that are designed for “instant gratification” like using Vita Charge® Gel or Vita Charge Liquid Boost® to stimulate intake quickly during stress, however we recommend giving any supplement at least 30 days to start to see a long-term change.

 What are trace minerals and why does your animal need them?